top of page

 Grassland Conversation

-For some city people silences might be uncomfortable, but in the north of Germany and the Netherlands these are part of the conversation.
+For some city folk silences might be uncomfortable, but in the north of Germany and the Netherlands these are part of the conversation.
 "The silence of the tides," as they say.
 But still don't look at each other.
 Instead, look into the sky or around you.
 As if observing birds or the weather.
 The other will do the same.
 After this, the conversation may start.
 You reply his remark with another remark.
 By making remarks, both indirectly show their expertise of nature and their knowledge of the area.
-Don't talk rubbish therefore.
+Don't talk rubbish, therefore.
 It's a way to assess each other.
+Sizing up your opponent.
 If all goes well, you place your feet firmly in the clay and grab your tobacco to light your pipe, or else light a cigarette.
 Even if you don't smoke.
 No but, please.
 Do it!

 Jalder Faber 1972 by Kors van Bennekom